What are STIs?

 There is no cure for HIV or AIDS.
 Anti-retroviral treatment can slow the progression of HIV disease and delay the onset of AIDS.
 Early diagnosis and treatment can improve an infected person’s chances of living a longer, healthier life.

 HIV and other Sexually Transmitted Infections (STIs) are on campus.
 All people who engage in oral, vaginal and/or anal sex are at risk.
 Since STIs often show no symptoms, many of those infected don’t even know it.
 If left untreated, STIs can increase the risk of getting infected with other STIs, cause complications with pregnancy, or cause damage to the heart, liver, or brain.
 The only way to know if you or a partner has an STI is to get tested.
 Students at Washington University in St. Louis have several options for getting tested for STIs and/or HIV.

 Student Health Services can test for these STIs:

 The Center for Disease Control (CDC) recommends routine HIV screening for everyone and routine screening for Chlamydia in sexually active persons age 25 and younger.
 Testing for gonorrhea and chlamydia can be done with a urine sample, but you must not urinate for one hour prior to the test.

 Schedule Your Appointment

 Use the Student Portal to schedule your appointment online.
-You can request any medical provider (medicine or women’s health).
-He or she will determine whether you have symptoms and discuss options with you.
+You can request any medical provider.
+They will determine whether you have symptoms and discuss options with you.